stephenajulu/stephenajulu.com/content/blog/endocrine-disruptors-what-they-are-how-to-avoid-them.md

 #### What are the known endocrine disruptors?

- 1. Fluoride - Commonly in tap water, and fluoride toothpaste among other fluoride products
+ 1. **Fluoride** - Commonly in tap water, and fluoride toothpaste among other fluoride products
- 2. Bisphenol A (BPA), Phthalates & Phenol - Found in plastics and food storage materials
+ 2. **Bisphenol A (BPA), Phthalates & Phenol** - Found in plastics and food storage materials
- 3. Fabrics that are treated with flame retardants
+ 3. **Fabrics that are treated with flame retardants**
- 4. Most products with fragrance, and anti-bacterial soaps
+ 4. **Most products with fragrance, and anti-bacterial soaps**
- 5. Soy-based products - Contain phytoestrogens, which are chemicals produced by plants that mimic estrogen
+ 5. S**oy-based products** - Contain phytoestrogens, which are chemicals produced by plants that mimic estrogen
- 6. DDT, Chlorpyrifos, Atrazine, 2, 4-D & Glyphosate - Found in pesticides
+ 6. **DDT, Chlorpyrifos, Atrazine, 2, 4-D & Glyphosate** - Found in pesticides
- 7. Lead & cadmium
+ 7. **Lead & cadmium**
- 8. Polychlorinated biphenyls (PCBs), Brominated Flame Retardants & Dioxins - Found in industrial solvents, lubricants, electronics, and building materials
+ 8. **Polychlorinated biphenyls (PCBs), Brominated Flame Retardants & Dioxins** - Found in industrial solvents, lubricants, electronics, and building materials
- 9. Parabens & UV Filters - Found in personal care products, medical tubing, and sunscreen
+ 9. **Parabens & UV Filters** - Found in personal care products, medical tubing, and sunscreen
-10. Triclosan - Found in antibacterial soaps and Colgate total
+10. **Triclosan** - Found in antibacterial soaps and Colgate total
-11. Perfluorochemicals - Found in textiles, clothing, non-stick food wrappers, microwave popcorn bags, and old Teflon cookware
+11. **Perfluorochemicals** - Found in textiles, clothing, non-stick food wrappers, microwave popcorn bags, and old Teflon cookware
-12. Insecticides
+12. **Insecticides & Pesticides**
-13. Most cosmetics
+13. **Most cosmetics**
-14. Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) - Used in non-stick coated pans
+14. **Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS)** - Used in non-stick coated pans and cookware

 #### What are the effects of endocrine disruptors?